 One-to-one lessons are at the very heart of every RCM student’s learning experience.
 High quality performance, radiating artistry, technique, integrity and depth of stylistic understanding is only possible with the input of teaching staff of the highest level.
 Our distinguished and experienced professors will help you achieve your personal goals in a supportive environment, where you can develop the skills to be successful in today's music profession.

-The Keyboard Faculty offers piano accompaniment and contemporary piano as principal study specialisms to postgraduate students.
+The Keyboard Faculty offers collaborative piano and contemporary piano as principal study specialisms to postgraduate students.
 The RCM’s thriving Historical Performance Faculty provides keyboard students with access to masterclasses and dedicated tuition in fortepiano and harpsichord.